kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

   - accessibility
 lastmod: 2021-04-29T11:32:09.599Z
 ---
-If you see two decades ago, we had table-based HTML layouts.
+If you see two decades ago, we had table-based HTML layout.
 Gradually `<div>` took over for the earlier versions of HTML, such as XHTML or HTML4.
-This is also called div-based HTML structure/layout.
+This is also called div-based HTML layout.

-Having a look at the above code example, you can notice that all `<div>` refenreced with unique ID like header, navigation, siderbar, content  and footer.
-This was the old way of identifying each different sections in HTML page structure.
+Having a look at the below code-example, you can notice that all `<div>` refenreced with unique ID like header, navigation, etc. This was the only way then to identify different sections in HTML page structure.
 This in other words also called div-based layout.

 ### HTML - Old Code Example
 ```